wetryingtodorock/getblock-docs/en/rpc-service/bsv/json-rpc/bsv_removeprunedfunds.md

 ---
-title: bsv:removeprunedfunds \[POST\] {disallowed}
+title: removeprunedfunds  {disallowed} - Bitcoin SV
-description: Deletes the specified transaction from the wallet.
-Meant for use withpruned wallets and as a companion to importprunedfunds.
-This will affectwallet balances.
+description: Example code for the removeprunedfunds  {disallowed} json-rpc method. Сomplete guide on how to use removeprunedfunds  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters